MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-powerbi-report.md

 ---
-title: Create a Power BI report from KQL Queryset in Real-time Analytics
+title: Create a Power BI report from KQL Queryset in Real-Time Analytics
 description: Learn how to visualize KQL Queryset data in a Power BI report ms.reviewer: tzgitlin ms.author: yaschust